 In 1997, he launched a grassroots effort to mobilize American Christians to intercede on behalf of the persecuted church in Africa.
 That campaign led to the founding of Persecution Project Foundation (PPF).

 Committed to exposing religious and racial persecution in Africa, Brad has presented evidence to Members of Congress and the President of the United States and become a respected and reliable authority among the media—including CNN, MSNBC, ABC, CBN, FOX News, The Washington Times and USA Today.

 Witnessing firsthand the indescribable suffering of Christians in Southern Sudan, he knew he had to do more.

-Operating out of a base camp in northern Kenya, Brad flew thousands of metric tons of emergency humanitarian relief to victims of persecution, ethnic cleansing and genocide throughout Southern Sudan and Darfur—into what the U.N. categorized as “red no-go” areas.
+Operating out of a base camp in northern Kenya, Brad flew thousands of metric tons of emergency humanitarian relief to victims of persecution, ethnic cleansing and genocide throughout Southern Sudan, the Nuba mountains and Darfur—into what the U.N. categorized as “red no-go” areas.